 The student should after course completion be able to:

-- Describe and understand the basic principles of machine learning and big data
+- describe the basic principles of machine learning and big data

 Module 2.
 Case studies: presents case studies from different application domains and discuss key technical issues e.g., noise handling, feature extraction, selection, and learning algorithms in developing such systems.

 Module 3.
-Machine learning techniques in big data analytics: this module consists of basic understanding of learning theory, association rule learning, clustering analysis and classification techniques appropriate for development work and issues in construction of systems using Big data.
+Machine learning techniques in big data analytics: this module consists of basic understanding of learning theory, clustering analysis, deep learning and other classification techniques appropriate for development work and issues in construction of systems using Big data.